 - Physical Education and Physical Activity

 Each year, principals complete a Coordinated School Health information report.
-Reports are searchable by campus and include annual Fitnessgram results for the campus.
+Reports are searchable by campus through the Department of Research and Evaluation and include annual Fitnessgram results for the campus.
 Contact your campus CSH team for additional information about your school's program.